solevallejos/artic/README.md

 * [React Native HTML View](https://github.com/jsdf/react-native-htmlview)

-## Unresolved Detected Issues
+## Unresolved Issues
-### Font-Family unrecognized by iOS
+### Unrecognized Font-Family by iOS
-A pesar de estar instalada en todos los lugares correctos del proyecto, iOS no puede reconocer las tipografias instaladas.
-Intente arreglarlo de muchas formas, inclusive de esta [forma](https://www.pixeldock.com/blog/uifont-problem-when-using-more-than-2-custom-fonts-of-the-same-font-family/#8230) y desafortunadamente, no lo pude solucionar.
-Se usaron las tipogafias por default de cada SO para prevenir problemas.
-La idea del diseño original, era utilizar las tipografias Sabon y IdealSans de la misma manera que se utilizan en la pagina.
+Despite being installed in all the correct places in the project, iOS cannot recognize the installed fonts.
+Attempts to resolve this issue, including various methods, were not successful.
+Default system fonts for each operating system were used to avoid potential problems.
+The original design idea was to use the Sabon and IdealSans fonts in the same way they are used on the website.

 ### Deprecated Prop-types
-React Native HTML View uses deprecated prop-types and it shows an error everytime the project is loaded.
-The solution is using a patch, pero como esto podia ocasionar potenciales problemas, decidi dejar el error.
+React Native HTML View uses deprecated prop-types, which results in an error every time the project is loaded.
+The solution involves using a patch, but as this could potentially cause issues, it was decided to leave the error as is.